opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 81     As mentioned above at \[6\], Andrew Tani was entitled to be paid an 8% “overriding” commission for all purchases of MSP Products that he arranged pursuant to the Commission Agreement agreed with 1st Defendant.

 82     The only commission Andrew Tani received was USD 38,575.29 on 20 April 2010.
-This figure works out to be exactly 8% of USD 482,191.11, which is the amount payable in respect of the 8 April 2010 Invoice (USD 520,766.40) minus the USD 38,575.29 commission which Andrew Tani received.[\[note: 104\]](#Ftn_104) This was consistent with the arrangement whereby the amount invoiced to the 1st Plaintiff was inclusive of the commission payable to Andrew Tani.
-In other words, the commission was borne by the 1st Plaintiff.[\[note: 105\]](#Ftn_105)
+This figure works out to be exactly 8% of USD 482,191.11, which is the amount payable in respect of the 8 April 2010 Invoice (USD 520,766.40) minus the USD 38,575.29 commission which Andrew Tani received.[^104] This was consistent with the arrangement whereby the amount invoiced to the 1st Plaintiff was inclusive of the commission payable to Andrew Tani.
+In other words, the commission was borne by the 1st Plaintiff.[^105]

 83     The fact that no other commission was paid to Andrew Tani supports the Plaintiffs’ contention that there was no second order.
 Therefore, the Balance Sum had not been used to pay for any further MSP Products.

-84     Patricia Yong tried to explain away the fact that Andrew Tani had not been paid any other commission for the alleged USD 1 million order by testifying that she had given instructions to her accountants to pay Andrew Tani the 8% overriding commission for the first shipment under the 8 April 2010 Invoice and to withhold the payment to Andrew Tani for the alleged second shipment.[\[note: 106\]](#Ftn_106) According to her, the reason for this was that there was a confidential verbal agreement between Andrew Tani and the defendants that expenses incurred by Avram in travelling to Indonesia would be deducted from the overall commission due to Andrew Tani.[\[note: 107\]](#Ftn_107) As this agreement was confidential, it was not reflected in the Commission Agreement.[\[note: 108\]](#Ftn_108) As such, Andrew Tani’s commission for the second shipment was withheld by the 1st Defendant so that all the said travelling expenses incurred by Avram could be calculated and then deducted from Andrew Tani’s balance commission.
+84     Patricia Yong tried to explain away the fact that Andrew Tani had not been paid any other commission for the alleged USD 1 million order by testifying that she had given instructions to her accountants to pay Andrew Tani the 8% overriding commission for the first shipment under the 8 April 2010 Invoice and to withhold the payment to Andrew Tani for the alleged second shipment.[^106] According to her, the reason for this was that there was a confidential verbal agreement between Andrew Tani and the defendants that expenses incurred by Avram in travelling to Indonesia would be deducted from the overall commission due to Andrew Tani.[^107] As this agreement was confidential, it was not reflected in the Commission Agreement.[^108] As such, Andrew Tani’s commission for the second shipment was withheld by the 1st Defendant so that all the said travelling expenses incurred by Avram could be calculated and then deducted from Andrew Tani’s balance commission.

 85     As was pointed out by the Plaintiffs, Patricia Yong’s evidence on the alleged verbal agreement was inherently contradictory: